 Need a tree that makes a statement?
 Look no further than this colorful string tree.
-Attach small, clear hooks to the wall in a triangle shape, then thread string through the hooks at random.
+Attach small, clear hooks to the wall in a triangle shape, then thread pink yarn ($8, Joann) through the hooks at random.
 The tree can be fit to any size space, with any string color.
 For added flair, attach Christmas cards to the tree with small clothespins.

 Minimal is Merry

-Let your treasured ornaments shine with a simple dowel tree.
+Let your treasured ornaments shine with a simple handmade dowel tree.
 This eye-catching DIY removes the fuss of branches and needles, and instead focuses on just the bare bones of a Christmas tree.
-Make one for you own home with a collection of dowels and a drill.
+Make one for your own home with a collection of dowels and a drill ($39, The Home Depot).